 Instructor to student: I use Canvas to send and receive messages from students.
 If you send me a message using our course in Canvas, I'll receive it as a text and email.
-I will also send class announcements through Canvas.
-If you prefer receiving texts over email, then I recommend you change your Canvas settings to receive notifications on your phone via text.
+I will also send class

 Student to instructor: It's easiest to reach me by email through Canvas.
 Please contact me with questions.
 I expect you to have questions and I truly hope to hear from you.
 I make an effort to reply to messages/emails within 24 hours, but occasionally my response may be delayed.
 If you don't hear from me in 24 hours, feel free to send me your message again.
 I won't be offended.